Nathan-Nesbitt/roBERTaCODE/code2nl/README.md

 ## Running

 1. Step 1 is to set up the model you would like to fine tune.
 In this research I used RoBERTa
+2. You can pre-train the model using the main script, or you can just use the plain RoBERTa model and pass it in.
+3. Open the [fine-tune.sh](fine_tune/fine-tune.sh) script.
+This is a template script that outlines the required parameters for the `run.py` script provided in the CodeBERT repo.
+    To fine-tune a model you simply need to change the following parameters

+    - lang - This is the downstream language.
+It can be python, java, go, javascript,

+    - PTMlang - This is just used for naming, set it to be the language you used for pre-training.

+    - pretrained_model - Path to your pre-trained model

+    - epochs - Number of epochs to train on.
+This is default set as a large number which automatically saves the best possible model.
+The reason for this is outlined in my thesis as the CodeBERT repository does not use partial training.

+4. Run the main script for training `fine-tune.sh`
+5. If you want to know the BLEU output you can copy the

+## Differences from CodeBERT repository

+There are a couple of differences, as the original CodeBERT paper focused on only fully training the models I had to add in the functionality to break after `n` epochs.

+The original scripts output 2 files for the testing, you should be aware that one of these files is `validation` data and one is `testing` data.
+The extra scripts for calculating the BLEU scores take this into account and only calculate the `test` scores, *BUT* if you are looking at the raw output (`test_{}.gold` and `test_{}.output`) the first file is from the `validation` dataset and the second file is from the `test` dataset.